Learn How To Recognize Dog Ear Problems

-While dog ear problems are very common in the canine world, some breeds are more likely to be plagued by them
+While ear problems in dogs are very common, some breeds are more likely to be plagued by them

 than others.
-In particular, dogs with floppy ears and dogs that love the water are more likely to have the type
+In particular, dogs with longer folded-over ears and dogs that love the water are more likely to have the type

 another kind.
 The information in this article is intended for